jakeonrails/git-notify/readme.md

     ~/code/some-git-repository $ git-notify &

 The & on the end will make it run in the background instead of eating your terminal.
+It will check every minute for new commits since it started running.
+If more than one commit occurred in between checks, it will only notify you of the most recent commit.

 Installation:
 ------------